gerrishons/peritiad/README.md

-The original version was cided in python
+The original version was coded in python.

 According to Wikipedia, accessibility can be viewed as the "ability to access" and benefit from some system or entity.